Sustainable Development Goals

 AI has the potential to play a significant role in achieving the SDGs

 Artificial Intelligence has the potential to accelerate our journey in reaching the SDGs.
-We have seen plenty of examples of how AI and related technologies made incredible impacts in the fields of healthcare, energy, agriculture, retail, telecom, transportation etc… However, we have hardly seen the impact of AI in the social and environmental spheres yet.
+We have seen plenty of examples of how AI and related technologies made incredible impacts in healthcare, energy, agriculture, retail, telecom, transportation etc.… However, we have hardly seen the impact of AI in the social and environmental spheres yet.
 With SDGs in place, we will now see several such applications.
-Not only SDGs, but several top tier companies are also now considering sustainability as seriously as their balance sheet.
+Not only SDGs but several top tier companies are also now considering sustainability as seriously as their balance sheet.

-Poverty is the state in which people or community lack resources for the minimum standard of leaving.
-Stanford University economist Marshall Burke used satellite images from day and night of different regions and developed a classification algorithm for marking regions in different scale of poverty.
-This is definitely the right first step for eradicating poverty, to identify where it is present and at which scale.
-Movement of resources can be done accordingly.
+Poverty is the state in which people or communities lack resources for the minimum standard of living.
+Stanford University economist Marshall Burke used satellite images from day and night of different regions and developed a classification algorithm for marking regions in different poverty scales.
+This is definitely the right first step for eradicating poverty, identifying where it is present and at which scale.
+Based on that insight, resources can be distributed.

 Good health and well being

 I hope these three applications are inspiring and show how AI can make a strong social impact.
-Let’s use AI to improve the quality of life on this planet.
+So, let’s use AI to improve the quality of life on this planet.